-Prerequisite: BUSN-0006 Economics 1
+Prerequisite: ECON-0006 Economics 1

-The Canadian Investment Funds Course (CIFC) is an industry recognized mutual fund licensing course offered through the IFSE Institute.
+This course is an industry-recognized mutual fund licensing course (Investment Funds of Canada) and is offered through the Canadian Securities Institute (CSI).
 Upon successful completion of this course, students will possess the necessary credential in order to function as a mutual fund representative.
 The topics covered in this course include regulatory environment, registrant responsibilities, suitability, economic factors and financial markets, types of mutual funds, portfolio management, taxation, retirement and making recommendations.